ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

 </table><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
-   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narative </th>
+   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narrative </th>
   </tr>
  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> **Absent gene product level and altered gene product sequence** of _TRDN_ is associated with CPVT.
+   <td style="text-align:left;"> **Absent gene product level and altered gene product sequence** of *TRDN* is associated with CPVT.
 The disease mechanism appears to be loss of function.
- _TRDN_ is rarely associated with CPVT, but several reports have described biallelic loss of function variants in cases.
+ *TRDN* is rarely associated with CPVT, but several reports have described biallelic loss of function variants in cases.
 These include both homozygous and compound heterozygous variants, with a variety of variant types described - stop gained, frameshift, exon deletion (exon 2), intronic variants (with proven effect on splicing) and missense variants (proven to lead to degraded protein).
- Biallelic loss of function variants in _TRDN_ have also been associated with LQTS with an atypical presentation (ClinGen: strong evidence).
+ Biallelic loss of function variants in *TRDN* have also been associated with LQTS with an atypical presentation (ClinGen: strong evidence).
 This, "triadin knockout syndrome" can lead to variable phenotypes. </td>
   </tr>
 </tbody>
 </table>
+---

 <br>
 <p style="page-break-before: always;">&nbsp;</p><h3>Long QT Syndrome (LQTS)</h3><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>